Temples of The Church of Jesus Christ of Latter-day Saints

 Ordinance Rooms:

-Four instruction rooms, eight sealing rooms, and one baptistry
+Four instruction rooms, nine sealing rooms, and one baptistry

 Total Floor Area: